aitorpitarchfontcuberta/ACOUSTIC-DESIGN-OF-A-THEATER-ROOM-AND-CINEMA-ADAPTATION/README.md

 ## Acknowledgements

 This work uses EASE for acoustic modelling.
-See the Project_Report.pdf for references, standards used, and acknowledgements.
+See the [Project report pdf](<DESIGN OF A THEATER ROOM AND CINEMA ADAPTATION.pdf>) for references, standards used, and acknowledgements.